-Critics say there’s no lengths to which the companies won’t go in an effort to defend their drivers from stringent screening.
+Critics say there are no lengths to which the companies won’t go in an effort to defend their drivers from stringent screening.

 Even so, a number of sexual assault survivors have made significant progress through the civil court system.

-The most notable case to date comes from New Delhi, India, where, in 2014, a woman accused her Uber driver of raping her and filed suit against Uber.
+The most notable case to date comes from New Delhi, India, where, in 2014, a woman accused her Uber driver of raping her and filed suit against the company.
 Indian police determined that Uber had failed to verify the offender’s address and background using the country’s driver registration system.

 The assault survivor struck back, leveling two serious allegations against the company.
 The woman, who is named as Jane Doe in court records, argued that Uber had been negligent in approving the driver to use its system, failing to perform a thorough and proper background check.
-But she also accused Uber of fraud because, at the time, the company had been advertising itself as “the safest ride on the road,” including to young women who have been drinking.
+But she also accused Uber of fraud because, at the time, the company was reported to have been advertising itself as “the safest ride on the road,” including to young women who have been drinking.

-As the woman wrote in her new complaint, one of Uber’s top executives had inappropriately obtained her personal medical records, then shared them with the company’s then-CEO, Travis Kalanick.
+As the woman wrote in the second of two lawsuits, one of Uber’s top executives had inappropriately obtained her personal medical records, then shared them with the company’s then-CEO, Travis Kalanick.

 The executive, Eric Alexander, was soon fired after the news broke.
 And the rapist, Shiv Kumar Yadav, is now serving a life sentence in an Indian jail.
-But the assault survivor continued to press her case, arguing that Uber had attempted to ruin her credibility by floating a defamatory rumor that she was working for Ola, the company’s main competitor in India.
-In December 2017, Uber agreed to settle the woman’s second case for an undisclosed amount, CNN Tech reports.
+But the sexually assaulted survivor continued to press her case, arguing that Uber had attempted to ruin her credibility by floating a defamatory rumor that she was working for Ola, the company’s main competitor in India.
+Uber agreed to settle the woman’s second case for an undisclosed amount, CNN Tech reported in December 2017.

-Major legal changes had also been brewing in America, where, in 2014, government officials from San Francisco and Los Angeles filed suit against Uber for falsely claiming that its driver screening program was stricter than the one used by California’s taxi companies.
-That marketing campaign, city prosecutors argued, gave riders a “false sense of security.”
+Major legal changes had also been brewing in America where, in 2014, government officials from San Francisco and Los Angeles filed suit against Uber for falsely claiming that its driver screening program was stricter than the one used by California’s taxi companies.
+That marketing campaign, city prosecutors argued, gave passengers a “false sense of security.”driving

 Taxi drivers in California are subjected to fingerprint-based background checks; Uber drivers are not.
 And San Francisco District Attorney George Gascón thought he had evidence to prove that Uber’s screening process was insufficient.
 In a news conference held in August 2015, Gascón revealed that his team had identified at least 25 convicted criminal offenders who were nonetheless allowed to drive for Uber in San Francisco and Los Angeles, including sex offenders, a murderer and kidnappers.